DOGE28/Zerto-Upgrade-Tutorial/README.md

 ![alt text](image-2.png)

+If you did not setup networking during deployment, this is where you will do it.

 You will want to enter number 2, then 2 again to configure a static IP.
-It will take some time for the changes to take effect.
 Once finished, verify it can connect to the internet by entering 0 on the main manager menu to exit to shell, then use `ping google.com` to make sure packets are making it out to the internet and DNS is working correctly.
+It may take some time for the changes to take effect.

 You can go back to the appliance manager menu from the shell by typing `app` and tab-completing to the `appliance-manager` command.

 Next, enter number 7 and enable SSH.

 >[!TIP]
 > Now is a good time to ensure connectivity between this Linux VM and the Windows ZVM.
-First use `ping` to verify they can talk to each other, then use `ssh zadmin@ZVM-IP` in a terminal on the Windows ZVM to confirm that SSH is enabled and working.
+First use `ping` to verify they can talk to each other, then use `ssh zadmin@ZVM-IP` in a terminal on the Windows ZVM to log in and confirm that SSH is enabled and working.

 Your Linux ZVM appliance is now ready for migration.